DevExpress/netcore-winforms-demos/README.md

 ### Stock Market Trader Demo

-Open the following project in Visual Studio to see this demo:
+Open the following project in Visual Studio to see this demo :

 `\StockMarketTraderApp\Devexpress.StockMarketTrader.csproj`